ayan-b/gist-todo-list-action/README.md

 ### Using with GitHub action

-If you want to use GitHub action, your workflow yaml file will look something like this (be sure to change the version to latest one):
+If you want to use GitHub action, your workflow yaml file will look something like this (be sure to change the version to the latest one):

 ```yaml
 name: Update Todo List IST